 Patients receive personalized, state-of-the-art consultations and diagnosis and compassionate treatment from a world-renowned clinical staff.
-Our physicians specialize in the diagnosis and treatment of diseases affecting the internal organs, ranging from heart disease, diabetes and allergies to breast cancer and cystic fibrosis.
+Our doctors specialize in the diagnosis and treatment of diseases affecting internal organs, ranging from heart disease, diabetes, and allergies to breast cancer and cystic fibrosis.
 Teens transitioning into the adult care world receive personalized, quality care and social services through our unique Transition Medicine group.

-Aside from award-winning healthcare, the Department of Medicine is a nationally recognized site for research.
-Our physician researchers are developing treatments for vital areas such as cancer, AIDS and the diseases of aging, through three of our 14 sections and three research centers and are translating this knowledge to improved care for our patients.
+The Department of Medicine is a nationally recognized site for cutting-edge biomedical research.
+Our researchers, including many physician researchers, are developing treatments for vital areas such as cancer, AIDS, digestive diseases and the diseases of aging, through 14 sections and three research centers and are translating this knowledge to improved care for our patients.

-The Department of Medicine's Education arm trains the next generation of leaders in medicine through a medical school, graduate medical training, fellowships and internships.
-Our goal is to develop independent scientists who will make significant contributions to biomedical research and be an asset to the institutions and communities they serve, and they apply their dedication and expertise to the care of our patients.
+The Department of Medicine's education efforts train and teach the next generation of leaders in medicine through a medical school, graduate medical training, fellowships and internships.
+Our goal is to develop physicians and independent scientists who will make significant contributions to clinical care, education, and biomedical research and be an asset to the institutions and communities they serve, and they apply their dedication and expertise to the care of our patients.

 Learn more about our clinical practices by visiting our specialty sections: